NSLS-II/docs/source/fresh-installation.rst

-A puppet class should install conda into ``/opt/conda`` on machines designated ``*-srv*`` ("server") or ``*-ws*`` ("workstation") as soon as they are on the NSLS-II network and working with puppet.
+A puppet class should install conda into ``/opt/conda`` on machines designated ``*-srv*`` ("server") or ``*-ws*`` ("workstation") as soon as they are on the NSLS-II network and have a puppet client configured and running.
 It should also create an empty directory, ``/opt/conda_envs`` for root-controlled conda environments.
 The configuration in ``/opt/conda/.condarc`` designates this location as the second place conda should look for environments, after ``~/conda_envs``.

 Environments for data collection and data anlysis should be installed into